On the 3x + 1 problem

 how to join, or take a look at the Class record progress map.

-and to Kevin Hebb from Canada for the time and effort he took for many
+Special thanks to Kevin Hebb from Canada for the time and effort he took for many

 Please mail any offers for additional help to